 “The area is the best, its quiet but close to centre, close to the canal.
 Its close to the deansgate station.
 And its close to deansgate so loads of bars and restaurants there.”
 Anon, Verified Resident of Potato Wharf

-Ancoats doesn’t have the best reputation and was once viewed as the rough area of Manchester.
-However with a recent injection of regeneration the once dilapidated mills and deserted streets are being transformed into one of the most popular areas of the city.
-With new luxury flats like Flint Glass Wharf and The Ice Plant, there are shops, bars, and new restaurants opening on a weekly basis and a flood of new residents moving to this area.
+The reputation of Ancoats isn’t the best and was once viewed as the rough area of Manchester.
+A recent regeneration has allowed the dilapidated mills and deserted streets to become a much popular area.
+With new luxury flats like Flint Glass Wharf and The Ice Plant that are rated as some of the best places to live in Manchester, there are shops, bars, and new restaurants opening on a weekly basis and a flood of new residents moving to this area.

 “The area is brilliant – we are so central to town – and Ancoats is really up and coming at the moment.
 The only downsides are the noisy road outside – but that is to be expected anywhere central!”
 Naomi, Verified Resident of Nuovo Apartments

 For something new, visit Salford Quays.
 Whilst not the city centre every day the two seem to merge closer and closer.
 Salford Quays has become the media hub of not just Manchester but the UK with the iconic MediaCity.
 Many companies are relocating to the north west bringing with them new residents who are making this area of the city their home at developments like Middlewood Locks and Wilburn Basin.
-Salford Quays offers riverside living with shops, architecture and scenic views
+Both rated as great places to rent in Manchester.
+Salford Quays offers riverside living with shops, architecture and scenic views.